Moseley School

-Moseley School – full name Moseley School and Sixth Form – is a coeducational secondary school and sixth form located in the Moseley area of Birmingham, England.
+Moseley School and Sixth Form is a coeducational secondary school and sixth form located in the Moseley area of Birmingham, England.
 The school's main entrance is situated on Wake Green Road, with other entrances on College Road and Springfield Road, and it lies in the parish of St Christopher, Springfield.

-The school is non-denominational with around 1,360 students, two-thirds of whom are boys.
+The school is non-denominational with around 1,500 students, two-thirds of whom are boys.
 80% do not have English as a first language, and over 40% are eligible for free school meals.
 The March 2016 Ofsted report graded the school as good with good features, at which students make good progress.
 The school comprises three main buildings on a single campus – a Victorian college built in the 1850s, a building completed in 2012 and a newly built sports complex.

 School history (to 1974)

 In 1838 a private house in Spring Hill, Hockley, Birmingham, was opened as Spring Hill College, for the training of Congregationalist ministers, under the patronage of George Storer Mansfield (1764–1837) and his two sisters Sarah (1767–1853) and Elizabeth (1772–1847).
 Twenty years later, in 1857, after expansion to include a further three private houses, the establishment, still under the name Spring Hill College, moved to new, much larger, purpose-built premises on Wake Green Road, in what was then rural Worcestershire, some miles south of the city.
 This striking Gothic revival building was designed by the architect Joseph James, and is particularly noted for its gargoyles.

 In 1886, the college was closed and a replacement institution founded in Oxford, known as Mansfield College (now part of the University of Oxford).
 Meanwhile, in 1892, the Wake Green Road buildings were re-opened as the Pine Dell Hydropathic Establishment and Moseley Botanical Gardens, which entailed the construction of a swimming bath (with highly decorative ceiling) and greenhouses.
+It soon became an important community hub, hosting a great variety of events, such as concerts and plays, and classes for local children.
+One of these was the future author J. R. R. Tolkien.

-This establishment closed in 1900, and the buildings became a private residence.
-In the same year, further down College Road (named after Spring Hill College), the local school board opened College Road Board School, for both junior and senior pupils, later transferred to Birmingham City Council in 1911 with the expansion of the city boundaries.
+Pine Dell Hydropathic Establishment closed in 1900, and the buildings became a private residence.
+In the same year, further down College Road (itself named after Spring Hill College), the local school board opened a new institution named College Road Board School, for both junior and senior pupils, later transferred to Birmingham City Council in 1911 with the expansion of the city boundaries.
 The juniors eventually became Springfield Primary School (now Springfield Primary Academy) in the same premises, while in 1955 the seniors moved up the hill to a site adjacent to the former Spring Hill College.

 With the outbreak of the First World War in 1914, the former Spring Hill College buildings were commandeered by the War Office for a military barracks.
 Later, they also briefly housed an orphanage, and a temporary teacher training facility for veterans.